-We have audited, in accordance with auditing standards generally accepted in the United States of America, the accompanying financial statements of the governmental activities and the General Fund of Dodge-Fillmore-Olmsted Community Corrections as of and for the year ended December 31, 2015, and the related notes to the financial statements, which collectively comprise the Community Corrections' basic financial statements and have issued our report thereon dated December 15, 2016.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, the accompanying financial statements of the governmental activities and the General Fund of the Dodge-Fillmore-Olmsted Community Corrections as of and for the year ended December 31, 2016, and the related notes to the financial statements, which collectively comprise the Community Corrections' basic financial statements, and have issued our report thereon dated November 9, 2017.

-The Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
-Stat. § 6.65, contains six categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements, miscellaneous provisions, and tax increment financing.
-Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for deposits and investments, conflicts of interest, and claims and disbursements, because these items were tested as part of the Olmsted County audit; and tax increment financing because the Community Corrections does not administer tax increment financing districts.
+The Minnesota Legal Compliance Audit Guide for Counties, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, contains seven categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and tax increment financing.
+Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for deposits and investments, conflicts of interest, and claims and disbursements, because these items were tested as part of the Olmsted County audit; tax increment financing because the Community Corrections does not administer tax increment financing districts; and public indebtedness because the Community Corrections has no public debt.

-In connection with our audit, nothing came to our attention that caused us to believe that Dodge-Fillmore-Olmsted Community Corrections failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions.
+In connection with our audit, nothing came to our attention that caused us to believe that Dodge-Fillmore-Olmsted Community Corrections failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Counties.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Community Corrections' noncompliance with the above referenced provisions.

-This report is intended solely for the information and use of the Joint Powers Board and management of Dodge-Fillmore-Olmsted Community Corrections and the State Auditor and is not intended to be, and should not be, used by anyone other than those specified parties.
+This report is intended solely for the information and use of the Joint Powers Board and management of Dodge-Fillmore-Olmsted Community Corrections and the State Auditor, and is not intended to be, and should not be, used by anyone other than those specified parties.